dovetail-genomics/HiChiP/docs/source/index.rst

 ..
-HiChiP documentation master file, created by sphinx-quickstart on Sun Jan 24 01:50:52 2021.
+HiChIP documentation master file, created by sphinx-quickstart on Sun Jan 24 01:50:52 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.